About Miso

 Lysine-Arginine Ratio Analysis

-These foods can provide the body with enough lysine to compete with arginine and inhibit the virus from replicating and causing symptoms.
+Foods that have a high lysine-arginine ratio include milk, cheese and yogurt, fish, poultry, fruits, and vegetables.
+These foods can supply the body with sufficient lysine to compete with arginine and inhibit the virus from replicating and causing symptoms.

 Because Miso contains slightly more arginine than lysine, reducing its consumption may help people who suffer from herpes, as it may lower the viral activity.

 Miso contains more arginine than lysine, which can be undesirable for those who are prone to cold sores and herpes outbreaks.
-This is however unlikely to have an effect on the overall lysine-arginine ratio in oneβs diet, unless consumed in very large amounts.
+This is however unlikely to have an effect on the overall lysine-arginine ratio in one’s diet, unless consumed in very large amounts.
 A serving size of miso paste to make soup is usually not enough to be of concern.

 Nutrient Density & Portion Control